Rantoul teen seriously injured in Saturday shooting

-RANTOUL - Police are investigating a shooting in Rantoul that left a teen-age boy seriously injured.
+RANTOUL — Police are investigating a shooting in that left a teenage boy seriously injured.

-Rantoul police Sgt.
-Jim Schmidt said officers were alerted about 8:35 p.m.
-Saturday of the shooting.
+Sgt.
+Jim Schmidt said officers were alerted about the shooting about 8:35 p.m.
+Saturday.

 Schmidt said the youth underwent surgery for several hours but no update on his condition was immediately available.